Park Profile: Jewel's Terrace Park (Albany) - 510 Families

 Location: 1548 Terrace St, Albany, CA 94706

-Unique Features of Playground: Tot playground and big kid structure; large grassy field; basketball court; tennis courts.
+Unique Features of Playground: Fenced in toddler playground and a seperate big kid structure; large grassy field; basketball court; tennis courts.

 Fenced in?
 Tot lot, yes; big kid area, no.

 Surfaces: Cushy rubber mat surface near the tot structure/swings; sand in the rest of the tot lot.
-The big kid play structure area recently had the sand replaced with fresh wood chips.
+The big kid play structure area is wood chips.

 Bathroom: Yes, by the grassy field.